MANTRA: Temporal Betweenness Centrality Approximation through Sampling: Preliminaries

 \subsubsection{Temporal Betweenness Centrality.}

-As previously shown, on temporal graphs, we have several notions of optimal paths.
-Hence, we have different notions of \emph{temporal betweenness centrality} \cite{Buss_2020} as well.
-Formally, with respect to these different concepts of path optimality the temporal betweenness can be defined as follows: \begin{definition}[Temporal Betweenness Centrality] Given a temporal graph $\calG$, the \emph{temporal betweenness centrality} $\gbet{v}$ of a vertex $v\in V$ is defined as
+As previously shown, on temporal graphs, there are several notions of optimal paths.
+Hence, we have different notions of \emph{temporal betweenness centrality}~\cite{Buss_2020} as well.
+Formally, let $\calG = (V,\calE)$ be a temporal graph.
+For any pair $(s,z)$ of distinct nodes $(s\neq z)$, let $\sigma_{sz}^{(\star)}$ be the number of \optpaths between $s$ and $z$, and let $\sigma_{sz}^{(\star)}(v)$ be the number of the \optpaths between $s$ and $z$ that \emph{pass through} node $v$, with $s\neq v\neq z$.
+The normalized \emph{temporal betweenness centrality} $\gbet{v}$ of a node $v\in V$ is defined as